Elegant Themes’ Divi Builder Review

 Then, in 2020, I decided to set aside the time to properly start my online businesses, began to really focus on using Divi, and began to actually make a dent in things.
 This thing does work.

-So, if you're at that place right now, that place where you've been wanting to launch a blog or website of your own, and have tried things that haven't worked… if you're looking for a visual website tool that plays well with affiliate marketing, Amazon Associate stores, and plain ol' mom and pop online retail and consulting projects, this deep dive into the Divi Theme and Divi Builder should help you decide if this WordPress theme is right for you.
+So, if you're at that place right now, that place where you've been wanting to start a blog or website of your own, and have tried things that haven't worked… if you're looking for a visual website tool that plays well with affiliate marketing, Amazon Associate stores, and plain ol' mom and pop online retail and consulting projects, this deep dive into the Divi Theme and Divi Builder should help you decide if this WordPress theme is right for you.

 I'll walk you through what it has been like using Divi throughout 2020 and now in 2021, and what their service is like from top to bottom—what I like, and what I don't like, and why I think Divi is probably THE best WordPress theme for inexperienced new bloggers and website builders.

 But, first, let’s cut to why you should not buy Divi…